16 Top-Rated Attractions & Things to Do in Biarritz

 Rocher de la Vierge (Virgin of the Rock)

-Other marvelous viewpoints of the Basque coastline can be found nearby at the Esplanade du Rocher-de-la-Vièrge and at the Esplanade du Port-Vieux, where there is a magnificent prospect of the cliff-fringed Côte des Basques, exposed to the full force of the breakers, extending all the way to the hills of Spain.
+Other marvelous viewpoints of the Basque coastline can be found nearby at the Esplanade du Rocher-de-la-Vièrge and at the Esplanade du Port-Vieux, where there is a magnificent prospect of the cliff-fringed Côte des Basques extending all the way to the hills of Spain.

 Chapelle Impériale

-Empress Eugénie requested the creation of this Imperial Chapel for her own personal spiritual worship.
+Empress Eugénie requested the creation of the Chapelle Impériale for her own personal spiritual worship.
 Built in 1865, the chapel is dedicated to the Virgin of Guadalupe (Mexico's patron saint).

-Mass is held here four times a year on specific dates: January 9th to commemorate the death of Napoleon III; June 1st, the anniversary of the death of Louis-Napoleon Bonaparte, the Prince Impérial (the only child of Napoleon and Eugénie) who was killed in action during the Anglo-Zulu War; July 11th to commemorate of the death of Empress Eugénie; and December 12th to celebrate the Feast Day of the Virgin of Guadalupe.
+Mass is held here four times a year on specific dates: January 9th to commemorate the death of Napoléon III; June 1st, the anniversary of the death of Louis-Napoléon Bonaparte, the Prince Impérial (the only child of Napoléon III and Eugénie) who was killed in action during the Anglo-Zulu War; July 11th to commemorate of the death of Empress Eugénie; and December 12th to celebrate the Feast Day of the Virgin of Guadalupe.

 Address: Rue des Cent Gardes, Biarritz